The Short-Wave Mystery: Original edition

 The Hardy Boys hear a mysterious call for help on their shortwave radio set: "Help -- Hudson".
 Meanwhile, Fenton Hardy is investigating nation-wide thefts of radio equipment by a group of criminals called "The Hudson Gang".
 But of more immediate concern is the theft of several auction items, at an auction attended by Chet Morton and the Hardy Boys.
 The stolen items are mostly animal skins and carcasses intended for use in taxidermy, Chet's latest hobby.

 Investigating all the seemingly unrelated mysteries leads to some connections.
 Spike Hudson, leader of the Hudson Gang, uses a house near Bayport as a hideout—a house which has vicious-looking stuffed animals hidden around it at strategic points to discourage unwanted snooping.
-And the "Help -- Hudson" message, though initially thought to be from or about Spike Hudson, seems to instead be from a group of stranded researchers trapped somewhere on the isolated coast of Hudson's Bay...near to where Spike Hudson has another hideout.
-Soon, the Hardy Boys are travelling by plane to the fictional White Bear River in remote Northern Ontario, Canada (references in the book place it most likely somewhere near Moosonee and Moose Factory) to try to solve the thefts, rescue the researchers, and break up The Hudson Gang.
+At the house, Frank is caught by one of Spike's henchmen when he tries to bring the police.
+The man overpowers Frank and brings him into the house where he is questioned by Hudson.
+Hudson has the henchman imprison Frank in the basement, bound and gagged, while the criminals make their getaway.
+He is later freed by Joe.
+The "Help -- Hudson" message, though initially thought to be from or about Spike Hudson, seems to instead be from a group of stranded researchers trapped somewhere on the isolated coast of Hudson's Bay... near where Spike Hudson has another hideout.
+Soon, the Hardy Boys are travelling by plane to the fictional White Bear River in remote Northern Ontario, Canada (references in the book place it most likely somewhere near Moosonee and Moose Factory) to try to solve the thefts, rescue the researchers, and break up the Hudson Gang.